vinodkd/guts/src/book/01_size.md

 [spt]: http://en.wikipedia.org/wiki/Structured_program_theorem
 [vNMArch]: http://en.wikipedia.org/wiki/Von_Neumann_architecture

-What can we say about a program that has some collection of these 3 operations?
-Well, assuming we know the "size" of each such operation, the size of the program(s) that contain these operations can be computed as an accumulation of their individual sizes, same as (3) above.

-Let's try this out on each of the 3 operations, starting with...
+Let's try sizing up each of these basic operations, starting with...

 ### Sequence

-Formula (3) certainly seems appropriate for simple _Sequential_ programs like "Print 5 superhero names", depicted here in pseudo-code:
+A Sequence is technically not an operation itself, but a string of them.
+Let's plod on, however, to see if we can glean something about operations from a collection of them.
+Let's write a simple _Sequential_ program like "Print 5 superhero names".
+I'm going to switch to pseudo-code so that we can ignore all platform issues.
+Here's the program in a language that somewhat resembles assembly:

 		// program 6
 		print "Superman"